GeowazM/Short_introduction_to_UAV_mapping/README.md

 # An introduction to acquire and process data with an UAV
-Documentation to acquire and process data with an UAV and Agisoft Metashape Professional
+A documentation to acquire and process data with an UAV and Agisoft Metashape Professional

 <img src="images/Image_UAV_rgeo_crop.jpg"